 Most insurance plans won’t cover the cost of a geriatric care manager, and Medicare doesn’t pay for their services.
 Most families that hire a geriatric care manager do so at their own expense.
 However, if you have long-term care insurance, check to see if it will cover an initial assessment.

 “Often the assessment may uncover unknown resources for funding care, or the services will help you navigate complex funding care options,” Sansevero says.

-A Place for Mom’s Senior Living Advisors can help guide you through the complex and sometimes confusing world of senior living.
+Contact A Place for Mom’s Senior Living Advisors to get guidance through the complex and sometimes confusing world of senior living.
+This service is free to seniors and their families.
 As regional representatives, they can help you locate a local senior living community in your specific area.
-They’re paid through communities, so services are free to families.

 The information contained on this page is for informational purposes only and is not intended to constitute medical, legal or financial advice or create a professional relationship between A Place for Mom and the reader.
 Always seek the advice of your health care provider, attorney or financial advisor with respect to any particular matter, and do not act or refrain from acting on the basis of anything you have read on this site.
 Links to third-party websites are only for the convenience of the reader; A Place for Mom does not endorse the contents of the third-party sites.